Hello, I’m Sean Flanigan and I’m a wedding photographer from Tacoma, Washington. I’m 32 years old. A husband and a dad.

 Not many things in my life have felt natural.
 In school, I was restless, uninspired, & bored.
 For as long as I can remember, I craved a creative outlet.

 I finally discovered something I was passionate about when I started playing music as a teenager.
 Playing music was natural to me and I pursued that in my late teens and early twenties.
 I really believed music was going to be my career after we were picked up by a record label.
 I left high school to go on tour and never looked back.
-When the record label decided to not opt for a sophomore record- my dreams of being a rockstar dissolved- and thus, rocketed me in to the world of photography, where I ultimately hit my stride.
+When the record label decided to not opt for a sophomore record- my dreams of being a rockstar dissolved- and thus, rocketed me into the world of photography, where I ultimately hit my stride.

-At 21 years old I didn’t have my high school diploma or a clue what I was going to do with my life- so, I decided to do what everyone else does- go to collage.
+At 21 years old I didn’t have my high school diploma or a clue what I was going to do with my life- so, I decided to do what everyone else does- go to college.
 For the first time in my life I was conforming, and it didn’t feel good.
 In the midst of a full time college load and pulling coffee shots for business people, I found photography and picked up a camera again for the first time since my junior year of high school.

 I finished up my AA degree in a year and went off to art school in Seattle, with a focus on commercial photography.
 I excelled so fast in photography because I was devouring any info on the subject I could find.
 Three things stand out from my experience at the Art Institute: 01.
 I don’t like commercial photography.
 02. I love portrait and documentary photography.
 03. When you think you’re close enough to your subject- take one giant step closer.

 I took my love for portrait and documentary photography and started pursuing photojournalism while I was in my last year of college.
-I was interning at local papers with the rare paid assignment here and there.
+I was interning at local papers with the rarely paid assignment here and there.
 I eventually went on to work for major American news outlets like the Wall Street Journal and having photos published in the Huffington Post.

 I quickly found out that I thrive on my own ambition and when my heart isn’t in something, I will produce a mediocre product.
-I found myself doing this in my photojournalism assignments and turned down a full time staff job at a Seattle based newspaper to pursue what I had being doing all along; weddings.
+I found myself doing this in my photojournalism assignments and turned down a full time staff job at a Seattle based newspaper to pursue what I had been doing all along; weddings.

 Wedding photography comes easy to me.
 I love it.
 I love the importance of what I do as a wedding photographer and I love that I am free to be creative without boundaries.
 Most importantly, the collaboration I get with my clients is what has made me successful.
 All the good images I’ve been able to make are born out of some sort of relationship.